hdnhan/Qt-Time-Tracker/README.md

 - `00:01` is total previous working time + current working time
 <img src="demo/start-up.png" width="300">

+Note: To start a new working session (ignore previous working time), just create a new `File path` in settings.
+For example: `/path/to/your/log/name1`, `/path/to/your/log/name2`, ...

 ### Settings
 Default settings are
 - Logging working time every `1` minutes